FultonBrighterFutures/FultonBrighterFutures/README.md

 ## 1. Install Git

-Git lets you clone (download) the repository.
+Git lets you clone (download) the repository onto your computer.

 ### Windows

-1. Download the installer from [https://git-scm.com/download/win](https://git-scm.com/download/win)
+1. Download the installer from [https://git-scm.com/download/win](https://git-scm.com/download/win).
-2. Run the installer and accept the default options
+2. Run the installer and accept the default options.
-3. Open **PowerShell** or **Command Prompt** and verify:
+3. Open **PowerShell** or **Command Prompt** and verify that Git is available:

 ```bash
 git --version